AlexKalll/smart-housing/README.md

 ## Contributing

-1. Fork the repository
+1. Fork the repository or clone the repository.
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/some-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/some-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

 For support and questions:
 - Create an issue on GitHub
-- Contact us through the [Contact page](https://smart-housing.up.railway.app/contact/)
+- Contact through the [Contact page](https://smart-housing.up.railway.app/contact/)  or Email at: findkal.here@gmail.com
-- Email: support@smart-housing.com